Building A Community Around Your Event Brand As An Event Planner

 5. Build a Community, Not Just Customers

-Create a WhatsApp group or Telegram channel for loyal attendees
+Create exclusive WhatsApp or Telegram groups for your loyal attendees

 Tags: